 DIANA HAYES was born in 1955 in Toronto and has lived on both coasts of Canada.
 She studied at the University of British Columbia and the University of Victoria, receiving a BA and an MFA in Creative Writing.
 She has six published books, her most recent being This is the Moon’s Work: New and Selected Poems.
 Her narrative photography has been featured in galleries in coastal BC and commissioned for book covers.
 Her practice of year-round ocean swimming inspired the formation of the Salt Spring Seals in 2002.
 She lives on Salt Spring Island, home since 1981, with her husband Peter, ginger cat, and myriad water birds and raptors on five forested acres near Little Stevens Lake.
 Click here to view her website.

 BETSY McGREGOR is a passionate champion of women in politics.
 Betsy ran for nomination three times and Parliament twice, learning lessons on timing, strategy, and skills, which she shares in running campaign schools, nomination races, and leadership workshops.
-She spent sixteen years crafting public policy on science, ethics, and gender, including fellowships at Harvard Medical School and Harvard Kennedy School.
-A member of three women’s leadership boards, Betsy wrote Women on the Ballot to equip, empower, and inspire women by telling her story and the story of over 90 women trailblazers.
+She spent 16 years crafting public policy on science, ethics, and gender, including fellowships at Harvard Medical School and Harvard Kennedy School.
+A member of three women’s leadership boards, Betsy wrote Women on the Ballot to equip, empower, and inspire women by telling her story and the stories of over 90 women trailblazers.
 The Rt.
 Hon.
 Kim Campbell, Canada’s only woman prime minister, has called Betsy “a truly strong role model and an inspiring mentor for future young women leaders.”
 In 2021, Betsy was appointed to the Order of Canada “for her promotion of women in science and for her commitment to nurturing Canada’s next generation of leaders.”

 Betsy lives on Clear Lake in the Kawarthas.